 engineered wood wear layer

 What is a wear layer?
-To answer this question simply, the wear layer is basically the thickness of hardwood that sits on top of the multiply core for engineered wood flooring.
+To answer this question simply, the wear layer is basically the thickness of hardwood that sits on top of the multiply core of engineered wood flooring.
 These two elements combined present you with an engineered wooden floor.

-How long does the wear layer last?
+How long does it last?